samuelexferri/unibg-gis/README.md

 -   Run the main script that generate `pr_wtr.eatm.2018.test.ga-md.yaml`

--   In case of errors running the script, maybe this can resolve:
+-   In case of errors with `shapely`, maybe this can resolve:

     ```bash
     pip uninstall shapely